-This lady was just as annoyed and quite rude; and was adamant I should have known where I was supposed.
+This lady was just as annoyed and quite rude; and adamant that I should have known where I had to get off.

-The 2 options she blurted at me were, either pay for a ticket back to our correct ticketed destination or wait 2.5 hours for the next scheduled bus back.
-Waiting would have meant that we missed our scheduled boat trip to the island.
+The 2 options she blurted at me: either pay for a ticket back to our correct ticketed destination or wait 2.5 hours for the next scheduled bus back.
+Waiting meant that we missed our scheduled boat trip to the island.

 It was an unnecessarily stressful hour, which could have been avoided.
-All I can say is that perhaps because of the many tourists moving constantly throughout this area, locals must be fed up and no longer want to help when something goes wrong.
+All I can say is that perhaps because of the many tourists moving constantly throughout this area, locals are fed up and no longer want to help when something goes wrong.

-As soon as your bus drops you off at the mainland side jetty for Don Khong, Mr Phoumy (+856-2022403315) will be the guy that takes you across the river (he seems to meet most of the buses).
-But, not before he gives you the sales’ pitch, takes a deposit, and books you for the next day on his tour (60,000K each).
+As soon as your bus drops you off at the mainland side jetty for Don Khong, Mr Phoumy (+856-2022403315) is the guy that takes you across the river – he seems to meet most of the buses.
+But, not before he gives you a sales’ pitch, takes a deposit, and books you for the next day on his tour (60,000K each).

 Albeit a little pushy, he’s very smooth whilst taking your money with ease and doubt you’ll get away from him.
-From his sales’ pitch, you assume Mr Phoumy will take you the next day, but in typical Asian style, someone else takes his place.
+From his pitch, you assume Mr Phoumy is taking you the next day, but in the usual Asian style, someone else takes his place.

 Your day starts at around 09:00am at the jetty in Don Khong where other passengers will also converge.

-From the railway museum, keep walking until you come across a ticket booth and this is where you must pay 25,000K entrance fee for the falls before going any further.
-The falls are worth seeing so pay the fee and walk on – after all, this is the reason for the long walk under the steaming heat of the very hot sun (even in the rainy season).
+From the railway museum, keep walking until you come across a ticket booth, which is where you must pay the 25,000K entrance fee for the falls before going any further.
+The falls are worth seeing so pay the fee and walk on.
+After all, this is the reason for the long walk under the steaming heat of the very hot sun (even during the rainy season).

-Another highlight of this day is supposed to be to spot the ever-elusive and rare Irrawaddy river dolphins frolicking along the Mekong, which sadly on this day, were indeed very elusive and not interested in a frolic!
+Another highlight of this day is to spot the ever-elusive and rare Irrawaddy river dolphins frolicking along the Mekong, which sadly on this day, were indeed very elusive and not interested in a frolic.